ZJU-FAST-Lab/ego-planner-swarm/README.md

 sudo apt-get install libarmadillo-dev
 ```

 **Step 2**.
 Clone the code from github or gitee.
-This two repositories synchronize automaticly.
+These two repositories synchronize automatically.

 From github,
 ```